Trusted-AI/AIX360/supplementary license/README.md

-All code in this repository is licensed under the Apache 2.0 license, except for the following files, which are licensed either under MIT license or BSD-2 license as indicated on the top of each file:
+All code in this repository is licensed under the Apache 2.0 license, except for the following files, which are licensed under either MIT license or BSD-2 license as indicated on the top of each of these files:

 aix360/datasets/mnist_dataset.py
 aix360/algorithms/profwt/resnet_keras_model.py